moses966/prediction-market-example/README.md

 Here the description shows that it's a market based on whether Manchester United won the 2025 Champions League Title or not.
 The two possible outcomes are `YES` or `NO`.
 We offer `100` units of `currency` to the asserter of the claim and require a bond of `5,000` units of `currecny` to assert or dispute the assertion.
 Therefore, we mint the amount of asserter rewards and approve them before creating the market.
 Please take note of the `deployer's` currency balance before and after market initialization.

-### create out come tokens
+### create outcome tokens

-We can now create Otcome tokens by running the following command:
+We can now create Outcome tokens by running the following command:

 ```bash
 APE_METHOD=create ape run market --network ethereum:local:foundry